 What is the state of mining in Armenia?
 How should foreign investors view this country?
 I’ll spend some time reviewing some recent developments in the country and formulate a view.

-Had been governed by Serzh Sargsyan since 2007 as part of the right-wing
+Had been governed by Serzh Sargsyan since 2007 as part of the right-wing republican party

 It would be impossible to look at Armenia without investigating the state of affairs with Lydian.
 Lydian received approval to build the project (Amulsar) in 2014 but construction has been impacted by local protests.